 Generally speaking, foreign subsidiaries are not subject to U.S. unclaimed property laws.
 One exception could be dollar denominated disbursing accounts maintained in U.S. banks.
 However, as foreign governments enact unclaimed property laws, such as the recently enacted laws in Canadian provinces, additional levels of liability are created.

 As a U.S.-domiciled entity, a company with foreign owners is subject to U.S. unclaimed property laws.

 A copy of the dissolution should be sent to this office.
 You can find the appropriate forms by clicking the following link http://www.in.gov/sos/business/2426.htm.

-The Indiana online reporting software application guarantees secure access through the use of a dual set of operator IDs and passwords.
-When approved users of our system visit our site, they first have to enter a general operator ID and password.
-The online reportins software application will then require users to create their own specific operator ID and password that positively identifies them and their specific level of access.
+The Indiana online reporting software application guarantees secure access through the use of reCaptcha.
+The online reporting software application will require users to create their own specific operator ID and password that positively identifies them and their specific level of access.
 All passwords are generated and encrypted using industry-standard best practices and non-reversible encryption algorithms, and managed in different tiers within the application infrastructure.
 No staff member or external user is able to access a user's password.
 The system also employs user-initiated reminders and email activation techniques.

-All system traffic is encrypted using an industry standard 128-bit SSL.
+All system traffic is encrypted using an industry standard 256-bit SSL.

 If you are new to our online reporting software or would just like a refresher, we are offering webinars as guidance to using Indiana's online reporting software.
 This is the software necessary to submit your annual unclaimed property report to the State of Indiana.
 Please see dates below.
 Additional sessions can be scheduled according to interest, volume and request.